 When a stream of light falls on a metal atom, like iron, some light is absorbed into the electromagnetic field of the metal atom to energize electrons to higher orbital states, but some of the light is not needed and is reflected away from the atom.
 It is this reflection of light that we see as colour.

-Red is therefore not at all itself.
+Red is therefore not itself at all.

 - Tyson N.D, Goldsmith D, 2014, Origins, fourteen billion years of cosmic evolution.
 1st ed.